karlnorling/lyssna/README.md

 # Welcome to Lyssna
 =================

-Lyssna is a lambda (node/javascript) library that subscribes to [CodeDeploy](https://aws.amazon.com/codedeploy/) [SNS](https://aws.amazon.com/documentation/sns/) events.
+Lyssna is a [Lambda](https://aws.amazon.com/documentation/lambda/) (node/javascript) library that subscribes to [CodeDeploy](https://aws.amazon.com/codedeploy/) [SNS](https://aws.amazon.com/documentation/sns/) events.

 Lyssna takes these events and matches them with provided notification channels, and sends these events to those notifications channels.

 How does it work?

-1. The CodeDeploy publishes deploy event to a sns topic.
+1. The CodeDeploy publishes deploy event to a SNS topic.
-2. Subscibers to that event, in this case Lyssna lambda function - will execute.
+2. Subscibers to that SNS topic - in this case Lyssna Lambda function - will execute.
+3. During execution it looks at the SNS Event trigger name, SNS message application name and based on channel configurations sends a notification to these channels.

 How does one create the SNS triggers, instructions can be found [here](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-notify-sns.html)